Best Resource for Understanding Permanent Care Orders in Victoria

 FAQ

 If I foster a child, am I automatically in line for a PCO if reunification fails?
 Not automatically.
 Having an established caring relationship is a significant factor in PCO considerations, but the court considers multiple options -- including placement with extended family or another long-term carer.
-Being the carer of a specific child for an extended period gives you standing in those proceedings and is typically the most relevant factor, but it is not a guarantee.
+Being the carer of a specific child for an extended period can make you a relevant prospective permanent carer, but it is not a guarantee.

 Can I tell DFFH from the start that I only want to provide permanent care, not temporary foster care?
 You can express a preference for long-term placements.
 DFFH and CSOs work to match placement types to carer preferences.
-However, almost all Victorian out-of-home care placements begin as temporary protective orders, even for children the system expects will not return to birth families.
-There is no direct-to-permanent pathway that bypasses the initial temporary placement phase.
+However, many Victorian out-of-home care placements begin as temporary protective orders, even for children the system expects will not return to birth families.
+Do not assume a direct-to-permanent route that bypasses the initial placement phase.

 What is a Family Reunification Order and how does it affect permanency?
-A Family Reunification Order is issued by the Children's Court when the court has determined that reunification is the plan and sets specific conditions for that process.
-While a FRO is in place, permanency proceedings are on hold.
-A FRO's terms and timeline matter significantly for carers who are hoping a child's permanency plan will shift.
+A Family Reunification Order is issued by the Children's Court when a child needs protection and cannot safely live with their parents, with the purpose of promoting safe reunification.
+The order can include conditions and contact arrangements.
+An initial order can be made for up to 24 months, and it may be extended for up to 12 months at a time where that is in the child's best interests.
+The order's terms and timeline matter significantly for carers who are hoping a child's permanency plan will shift.

 Do children have a say in whether a PCO is granted?
-Yes.
-The court must consider the child's wishes, with the weight given to those wishes increasing with the child's age and maturity.
-A 12-year-old's stated preference has real weight in PCO proceedings.
-A 4-year-old's expressed wishes are considered but interpreted through the lens of their developmental capacity and their attachment bonds.
+The court considers the child's wishes, with the weight given to those wishes influenced by the child's age and maturity.

 Does a PCO mean I can take the child interstate or overseas without permission?
-A PCO gives you guardianship and custody, but specific conditions -- including travel restrictions and international travel requirements -- may be included in the order.
-Check the specific PCO terms.
-International travel typically requires additional court approval even after a PCO is granted.
+A PCO gives you guardianship and custody, but specific conditions may be included in the order.
+Check the specific PCO terms and obtain any required written consent before interstate or overseas travel.

 If you're navigating the permanency pathway in Victoria -- whether you're still deciding whether to enter the system or already providing foster care and wondering about PCO -- the Victoria Foster Care Guide covers the full permanency framework, including the court process, the timeline, and how to navigate the reunification period without losing your footing.
 Find it at /au/victoria/foster-care/.